-How to Start a Blog in 2021 and Make Money
+How To Start a Successful Blog and Make Money In 2024

 *This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.

 Hi!
 Welcome.
 So you’re thinking about starting a blog?
 That’s so exciting!